-Our Cholesterol Tea is specifically formulated to help lower LDL or "bad cholesterol".
+Our Cholesterol Tea has a warm earthy aroma and is only slightly astringent to taste.
+It is specifically formulated to help lower LDL or "bad cholesterol".

 Contains 10 Premium Tea Bags